 - GET TO KNOW AN ELEPHANT: Elephants are revered in Thailand and there are many places to see and study them up close.
 Just outside Bangkok, you can visit ELEPHANT STAY to watch elephants and their babies being cared for, bathed and exercised.
 You can even watch elephants painting!
 If you like what you see, you can stay for a few days to help with their care and feeding.
 At the PATARA ELEPHANT FARM just outside Chiang Mai in the Northern part of the country, you can make an elephant "your own" for a day.
 Some couples have given each other presents of this experience and a few have even married here!
 After lessons on elephant health and care, you are assigned your very own elephant to bathe, lead and ride through the jungle to a waterfall.
 A typical Thai lunch is spread out on a giant palm frond.
 You can swim with your elephant, then ride back to camp together on his back.
 No matter where you go, it will be a day that make memories to share forever!

-- GO SHOPPING: Shopping is a sport here, and prices are so good that some couples wait until they get to Thailand to buy engagement rings and wedding bands.
+- SHOPPING SPREES: Shopping is a sport here, and prices are so good that some couples wait until they get to Thailand to buy engagement rings and wedding bands.
 You can shop 24/7 at everything from street stalls to modern malls.
 Wonderful things to buy include decorative items for your new home, clothing, silks for everything from clothes to curtains, and antiques.
 The price is right and the quality is excellent.
 Here are a few great places to find the best quality at reasonable prices.
-ANITA'S SILKS offers the experience of two generations to help you select fine silks at fair prices for clothing or decorating.
-JOHNNY'S GEMS displays gold jewelry with precious and semi precious stones, or they will make or copy whatever you like.
-SILOM VILLAGE TRADE CENTER has a good collection of quality souvenirs, original costume jewelry, resort wear and acces- sories in a picturesque shops.
-Sprawling markets such as weekend CHATUCHAK with 8000 vendors to visit and street stalls such as the NIGHT MARKET on Khao San Road are the places to bargain, but in Thailand, you get more than your moneysworth on almost every purchase.
+Anita's Silks offers the experience of two generations to help you select fine silks at fair prices for clothing or decorating.
+Johnny's Gems displays gold jewelry with precious and semi precious stones, or they will make or copy whatever you like.
+Silom Village Trade Center has a good collection of quality souvenirs, original costume jewelry, resort wear and acces- sories in a picturesque shops.
+Sprawling markets such as weekend Chatuchak with 8000 vendors to visit and street stalls, such as the night market on Khao San Road, are the places to bargain.
+But in Thailand, you get more than your money's worth on almost every purchase!

 - RIDE A TUK TUK: Take a spin on this Thai trademark, a three wheeled car/bicycle that carries people, produce and other outrageous items through busy streets.
 Window shop if you're in a traffic jam.
 Tuk Tuk tips: Only use them for short trips and set the price and destination before you enter.